rsvim/rsvim.github.io/docs/manual/configuration/simple_package.md

 syntax.hello("Rsvim!");
 ```

-Rsvim will look for the `"syntax"` package in its config home by the directory name `syntax`, and resolves the entry script path, i.e. the `syntax/index.js`.
+Rsvim will look for the `"syntax"` package in its config home by the directory name `syntax`.

+In simple package, entry point is by default resolved to the `index.js` or `index.ts` script file.
 In this example, the `"syntax"` specifier is resolved to the `syntax/index.js` file.

 Without a `package.json`, a package by default tries to find `index.js` or `index.ts` as its package entry.